Colorado Springs Trust Lawyers

 A trust is a powerful tool that can be used to protect your family's future.
 With an estate plan based on one or more trusts, you can designate how and when assets are dispersed among your loved ones, avoid probate, and take advantage of tax and asset protection benefits.

-What Is the Difference Between a Will & a Trust?
+Difference Between a Will & a Trust

 A will and a trust are important legal documents to consider in your estate plan.
 That said, these documents serve different purposes.
 Understanding their differences is essential for making effective decisions for your estate plan – and your family's future.

 Wills are legal documents that distribute your assets after your death.
 They require probate, which can be lengthy and expensive for your loved ones.
-A will – especially a pour-over will – can be a useful backup to trust.
+A will – especially a pour-over will – can be a useful backup to a trust.

-On the other hand, a trust is beneficial because it allows you to manage your assets while you’re still alive.
+On the other hand, a trust is beneficial because it allows you to manage your assets while you're still alive.
 Trusts also avoid probate court, providing a much faster and more cost-effective way of managing your estate.
 Trusts are also often used to protect assets from creditors and provide tax benefits.
-Lastly, certain trusts can be irrevocable, meaning they cannot be changed once established
+Lastly, certain trusts can be irrevocable, meaning they cannot be changed once established.

-What Are the Benefits of Having a Trust?
+Benefits of Having a Trust

 If you're considering whether or not to establish a trust, we can provide the legal guidance you need to understand your options.